Training

 • Exploring how we can help Autistic and otherwise Neurodivergent people to thrive authentically

-• Being informed by the ways that trauma can express for Autistic people and how to support them through this
+• Being informed by the ways that trauma can express for Autistic and otherwise Neurodivergent people

 • Offering practical support strategies, such as adapting environments, creating safety and reducing anxiety